Vital Records Online

 Learn how to order an Illinois death certificate from the Illinois Department of Public Health (IDPH).
 The current processing time for requests is 4 to 6 weeks.
 The state fee for certified copies is $19.00, and each additional copy is $4.00.
 Uncertified copies cost $10.00 and $4.00 for additional copies.
 Individuals authorized to request death records include family members, agencies, or persons with a personal or property interest in the decedent.

-How to Order State of Illinois Death Certificates
+How to Order State of Illinois Death Certificate

 Person ordering a death certificate with a phone using VRO